lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 SHOULD reduce this exposure by limiting nonce lifetimes, bounding the number of outstanding nonces, applying rate limits, associating nonce state with an authenticated or otherwise constrained requester where possible, and promptly discarding expired state.
 The use of a stateless cookie mechanism to reduce this state-management burden is also possible but not further detailed in this specification.

+#  Security Considerations {#sec-cons}

-Regarding the use of attestation statements in a CSR, the security considerations outlined in
-{{I-D.ietf-lamps-csr-attestation}} are pertinent to this specification.
+This specification details the process of obtaining a nonce via CMP, EST, and CMC.
+Therefore, the security considerations of these protocols apply.
+Regarding the use of attestation statements in a CSR, the security considerations outlined in {{I-D.ietf-lamps-csr-attestation}} are pertinent to this specification.

+The nonce itself does not generally require confidentiality protection while maintaining the security properties of the remote attestation protocol.
+However, optional attestation-type-specific request or response information conveyed together with the nonce MAY reveal privacy-sensitive or deployment-sensitive information, such as platform topology, certificate identifiers, or measurement selections.
+{{RFC9334}} defines the IETF remote attestation architecture and extensively discusses nonce-based freshness.

+Specific attestation technology specification such as {{RFC9711}} and {RFC9783}} offers guidance on replay protection using nonces.
+This document defers specific recommendations to those specifications.

+If an attestation technology or Composite Attester profile transforms a received nonce before embedding it in Evidence, that transformation MUST be deterministic, MUST preserve at least the minimum entropy required by the attestation technology, and MUST provide the Verifier with enough information to reconstruct or validate the transformed value when needed.
+Specifications defining such transformations SHOULD use well-analyzed cryptographic mechanisms for nonce expansion or size adjustment to ensure that the resulting entropy and security properties remain acceptable.

+If attestation-type-specific nonce exchange information is used, the corresponding specification MUST define the syntax and semantics of that information, including any confidentiality requirements.
+Implementations SHOULD minimize the amount of such information returned by the RA/CA and SHOULD protect it using the message or transport security mechanisms of the enrollment protocol when confidentiality is required by deployment policy or by the attestation technology specification.

 # Acknowledgments